-Emergency Phones are labeled on the SFSU Campus map with a ^[].
+Emergency Phones are labeled on the SFSU Campus map with a .
 The online version of the campus map is broken into four sections.
 Click on any one of those sections to zoom in and view where the emergency phones are located.
-To view the online map, please see the San Francisco State Map Page.
+To view the online map, please see the San Francisco State Map Page at https://maps.sfsu.edu.